 “We should indeed keep calm in the face of difference & live our lives in a state of inclusion and wonder at the diversity of humanity.”

-I particularly like this quote because it focuses on the beauty of diversity, rather than the divisiveness & fear of the ‘other’ or that which is different.
+I particularly like this quote because it focuses on the power & beauty of diversity, rather than the fear of the ‘other’ or that which is different.

-As part of PRIDE month 2022 & throughout the year, our role as allies to the LGBTQ community (& indeed all marginalised groups in our workplaces & societies) must be to stand up & make our voices of encouragement felt with tangible acts of support.
+As part of PRIDE month 2023 & throughout the year, our role as allies to the LGBTQ+ community (& indeed all marginalised groups in our workplaces & societies) must be to stand up & make our voices of encouragement & support felt with tangible acts.

-2022 is the time for more people to stop ‘saying’ & start ‘supporting’ the LGBTQ community more actively by helping create environments that feel not only safe, but environments that also value the diversity of the entire spectrum of human experience.
+Today is the time for more people to stop ‘saying’ & start ‘supporting’ the LGBTQ+ community more actively, by helping create environments that feel not only safe, but truly value the diversity of the entire spectrum of human experience.